SATISFACTORY ACADEMIC PROGRESS (SAP) GUIDELINES

 - Meet with academic advisor to reevaluate appropriate program of study and create or update an Academic Completion Plan (ACP) to support academic progress.

-Important Dates If Appealing for Spring 2014 Term:
+Important Dates If Appealing for Fall 2014 Term

 View examples of various SAP situations